LeelaWeb3/ShopEase/README.md

 # ShopEase

-# 🛒 ShopEase – Online Food Ordering Website
+# 🛒 ShopEase – Online Stationary Ordering Website

 ## 🚀 Overview
-ShopEase is a modern and responsive **food ordering web application** built using HTML, CSS, and JavaScript.
+ShopEase is a modern and responsive **Stationary ordering web application** built using HTML, CSS, and JavaScript.
-It allows users to browse food items, add them to a cart, and place orders with a smooth UI experience.
+It allows users to browse Stationary items, add them to a cart, and place orders with a smooth UI experience.

 This project is designed as a **mini web development project** to demonstrate frontend development skills and basic e-commerce functionality.